Good Bad Billionaire

 Website: http://www.bbc.co.uk/programmes/p0g7xj36

 But it’s not just how these billionaires made their money; it’s what they did with it next.
-Ultimately, Simon and Zing consider whether they think these people are a force for “good”, the opposite, or somewhere in between.
+Ultimately, Simon and Zing consider whether they think these people are a force for good, bad, or somewhere in between.
+Join Simon Jack, the business editor for BBC News, and journalist and author Zing Tsjeng as this podcast unravels tales of fortune, power, economics, ambition and moral responsibility, ultimately inviting you to make up your own mind: are they good, bad, or just another billionaire?

 APPLE PODCASTS

-BBC Podcasts - Get exclusive episodes, early access, and more
+BBC - Get exclusive episodes, early access, and more

 Subscribe